marek-zeleny/dp_elimination/README.md

 Program for preprocessing CNF formulas by eliminating some of its variables using the Davis-Putnam algorithm.
 It uses Zero-suppressed Binary Decision Diagrams (ZDDs) for efficient representation and manipulation of CNF formulas.

+The program was developed as part of a Master thesis at Faculty of Mathematics and Physics, Charles University in Prague.
+The thesis is attached as `thesis.pdf` and includes detailed user and programming documentation.

 ## Prerequisites

 - Linux-based system